NesquikMike/CertificateGiver/README.md

         ```

   5. We're now ready to make a spreadsheet suitable for all the kids in your class.
 This bit is really easy and you
   hopefully won't have to do it again this academic year.
-You will have to answer the following where `[Class Size]` is
+You will have to enter the following where `[Class Size]` is
   a number equal to the number of children in your class.

         ```bash